Playa Del Rey Sober Living

 While sober fun may seem like an oxymoron to a newly sober person, the vast offerings of Playa Del Rey may change your mind.
 Going out and enjoying life is possible for sober young men, and it’s vastly easier when they have the support of the sober community that residents cultivate at Design for Recovery.

-Beyond the pressing needs of addiction recovery, our sober living in Playa Del Rey grants residents access to a multitude of fun activities and attractions.
+Beyond the pressing needs of addiction recovery, our sober living in the Playa Del Rey area grants residents access to a multitude of fun activities and attractions.
 Residents take trips to the park to blow off steam.
 Grocery stores and other shopping centers are only a short walk away.
-Playa Del Rey is also a short drive away from a number of different well-known Los Angeles destinations.
+Playa Del Rey is also a short drive away from a number of different well-known destinations.
 These include: